qwertie/loyc.net/_posts/2018-08-14-mostly-css-combo-boxes.md

 Here, `display: block` and `display: inline-block` have the same effect so I used the shorter one.
 I also disabled the I-beam mouse cursor normally shown over text (since the down arrow counts as text).
 There is actually a way to set `tabindex` in css, it's called `nav-index`, but most browsers don't support it, so if you find that your combo box only works in Opera, you know why.
 You must therefore add `tabindex="-1"` beside `class="downarrow"`.

 This code disables the borders, with the caveat that the border color/style should be inherited from the parent element (the combo box) if other css increases `border-left-width`.
 You can use the `inherit` option on any attribute that doesn't inherit from parent by default, by the way.
-I decided there should be a left border if the dropdown won't open when the left side is clicked.
+I decided there should be a left border if the popup won't open when the left side is clicked.
 That way the dropdown arrow looks like a button, subtly suggesting it can be clicked.
 Remember the plan: only `dropdown`, not `combobox` alone, will open when the left side is focused.
 Therefore I will add a border when `combobox` alone is used:

 ~~~css
 .combobox:not(.dropdown) > .downarrow {